-Within each house is a suite for the Resident Faculty Mentor (RFM), who is a current, college faculty or staff member.
-The RFM guides the residents in programs for the benefit of the entire house.
+Within each house is a suite for the resident mentor (RM) who is a current faculty or staff member.
+The RM guides the residents in programs for the benefit of the entire house.

-The Spragins House is home to first year students at Lyon College.
-Located on the Morrow Quad, Spragins House is centrally located near the Mabee-Simpson Library, academic buildings, and Edwards Commons, the student union.
-Spragins House includes Blandford, Bryan, Love, and Spragins residence halls as well as the RFM's home.
-The Morrow Building is also located on the quad, and houses the Supplemental Instruction offices.
+The Spragins House is located on the Morrow Quad.
+It is centrally located near the Mabee-Simpson Library, academic buildings, and Edwards Commons.
+Spragins House includes Blandford, Bryan, Love, and Spragins residence halls as well as the RM's apartment.
+The Morrow Academic Center (MAC) is also located on the quad and houses the supplemental instruction offices.

-Robert Young III, a nationally recognized Fort Smith businessman has shown his commitment to Lyon College through his service on the Board of Trustees since 1973, and as chairman from 1987-2003.
-Mrs. Young's family is honored in McRae Hall.
-The crest at the entrance to Hoke/McCain Hall is the Young family coat of arms.
+Young, a nationally recognized Fort Smith businessman, has shown his commitment to the College through his service on the Board of Trustees (on which he served as chairman from 1987-2003) since 1973.
+Young's family is honored in McRae Hall, and the crest at the entrance to Hoke/McCain Hall is the Young family coat of arms.

 Lyon is more than just a college.
 It's a community distinguished by its academic curriculum, unique honor and social systems, and award-winning professors.